Notify me

 UnconstrainedTime Aesthetic Inspirations

 My aesthetic influences for UnconstrainedTime watches are unusual, because not only did I have no experience as a watchmaker, I also found that most conventional watches were not interesting to my personal aesthetic tastes.
 I created several of our watch designs before I’d even heard of the word microbrand.
 My influences were from my background in fine art and cutting-edge contemporary music.
-It was only after I’d created some watches that I discovered that my timepieces aligned well with the creative freedoms of art jewelry and the desire for innovation, uniqueness and creativity of mirobrand enthusiasts.
+It was only after I’d created some watches that I discovered that my timepieces aligned well with the creative freedoms of art jewellery and the desire for innovation, uniqueness and creativity of mirobrand enthusiasts.

 If you’re interested in UnconstrainedTime watches . . .